Saku Parish: History

 Awarded the Japanese Foreign Minister’s Commendation for their contributions to promotion of mutual understanding between Estonia and Japan on December 1, 2020.

 Local government

 Current chairman of the council (est: volikogu esimees) is Eero Alamaa.

 As of 2018, the mayor (est: vallavanem) is Marti Rehemaa.

+Religion

+According to the census, 10.5 per cent of the population in the municipality aged at least fifteen identified themselves as Lutherans, 2.9 per cent as Orthodox, 3.1 per cent as others Christians.
+2.8 per cent of respondents said they followed other religions or their affiliation was unknown.
+The majority of residents, 80.7 per cent were religiously unaffiliated.

 Geography

 Tallinn–Saku–Laagri road in Saku Parish.

 Populated places

 There are 2 small towns (est: alevikud, sg. alevik) and 19 villages (est: külad, sg. küla) in Saku Parish.